 Krui beach ~ Pantai Labuhan Jukung

 If you follow a route west from the Marlin monument you will arrive at Krui's wharf and beach area.
-Pantai Labuhan Jukung, Pantai Way Redak and Pantai Walur are classic tropical beaches and popular places where locals spend their lunch breaks, weekends and holidays.
+Pantai Labuhan Jukung is a classic tropical beach and a popular places where locals spend their lunch breaks, weekends and holidays.
+Krui Left and Krui Right surf breaks are also located here.

 There are quite a few places at Pantai Labuhan Jukung to have a drink or meal.
-Double C's cafe, with its shady pagodas, is a popular spot to relax and sip a fresh fruit juice with views out over the ocean.
+With its shady pagodas, is's a great spot to relax and sip a fresh fruit juice with views west out over the ocean and north to the Barisang mountain range.

-The stretch of coast between Pantai Labuhan Jukung and Pantai Walur is home to half a dozen surf breaks and an ever increasing number of loseman and ‘surf camps’ which cater to visiting surfers.
+South of Labuhan Jukung you will find Way Redak beach and Walur beach.
+This stretch of coast has half a dozen surf breaks of varying quality and a large selection of loseman and ‘surf camps’ which cater to visiting surfers.